BorisMolch/pfrontend-temp/content/presskit/_index.md

 ## Synopsis

-PatchWorld empowers musical experience with fantastic worlds, fanciful instruments, and full-immersion live shows.
+PatchWorld empowers musical experience with marvelous worlds, fanciful instruments, and full-immersion live shows.
 It combines the visual experience and play of gaming with the emotional power of music.
 It’s ready to play from the moment you enter - but deep enough to let you build everything you can imagine.

 ## An unprecedented toolset